 Mike Tyson event producers Triller will no longer seek to stage the former world champion’s fights in California following a row with Executive Director Andy Foster.

 Firstly, Ryan Kavanaugh has become enraged with Foster’s comments.
-They came in the wake of confusion of the rules of Tyson’s clash with Roy Jones Jr.
+They came in the wake of confusion about the rules of Tyson’s clash with Roy Jones Jr.

 Foster has been accused of seeking to enhance his reputation on the back of Tyson’s name by downplaying the Pay Per View.